freshollie/jest-dynalite/README.md

 Please follow the [below config](#config) to setup your tests to use `jest-dynalite`.
 However, if you are looking for some example project structures, please see the [examples](https://github.com/freshollie/jest-dynalite/tree/master/e2e).

+### aws-sdk v3

+With `@aws-sdk/client-dynamodb` it seems that the connection handler stays active (that is, it doesn't die) for a few seconds after your tests have finished.
+Make sure you run `client.destroy()` on your client after every test suite or your tests suites will take much longer than they should to run.
+See an example [here](##Update-your-sourcecode)

 ## Timeouts

 Because jest has a default timeout of 5000ms per test, `jest-dynalite` can sometimes cause failures due to the timeout being exceeded.
 This can happen when there are many tests or lots of tables to create between tests.

 If this happens, try increasing your test timeouts `jest.setTimeout(10000)`.
 Another option is to selectively run the database only for suites which use it.
 Please see [advanced config](###Advanced-setup).